Azure/fta-customerfacingapps/ecommerce/doc/README.md

 ![Configure Web App](images/webapp-settings-sqldatabase.png)

-* Browse to the site again, it should now be showing a few upcoming concerts
+* Browse to the site again and click *Upcoming*, it should now be showing a few upcoming concerts
   * This is because when you configured the connection string in the web app, it caused a restart of the application - at which point it automatically initializes the database with the right schema and a few sample concerts

 ![Web App Upcoming Concerts](images/webapp-page-upcomingconcerts.png)